near/near-cli-rs/docs/GUIDE.en.md

 #### from-keychain - Get the public key stored in a secure keychain

-To get the public key from a secure keychain, enter in the terminal command line:
+To get the public key from a secure keychain, enter in the terminal command line (note that command may block for unlocking `keychain` via gui-widget outside of cli input/output):
 ```txt
 near account \
     get-public-key \